 Seriously, these moist, vegan treats are not only super delicious but contain several healthful and filling ingredients.
 Believe it or not, instead of eating a whole chocolate bar within some minutes, you can satisfy your cravings for chocolate with one or two homemade high fiber bars.

-Ok, my hubby and dad could eat quite a few more…But if you are eating mindfully try to combine these slices with a great cup of coffee.
+Ok, my hubby and dad could eat quite a few more…But if you are eating mindfully try to combine these light and fluffy slices with a great cup of coffee.
 You’ll experience already after one or two bites a wonderful satiation effect.
 Click through for more high fiber snacks!

 The perfect treat for emotional eaters